 The idea economy is already here

-I've been calling this the idea economy in my head for a couple of months, and I'm going to keep calling it that.
+I have been calling this the idea economy in my head for a couple of months, and I am going to keep calling it that.
 The old economy.
 Knowledge work, 2000s through 2020s.
 Ran on "can you do the thing?"
 Whoever was fastest and most accurate at executing tasks in a domain got paid the most.
 The whole career ladder rewarded operational excellence.
-You started out clicking, you got good at clicking, you got promoted to telling other people how to click, eventually you ran a department full of clickers, and your value was "I can get this department to click better than the one across the hall."
+You started out clicking, you got good at clicking, you got promoted to telling other people how to click, at some point you ran a department full of clickers, and your value was "I can get this department to click better than the one across the hall."

 That ladder is not gone.
-Most ladders aren't gone yet.
+Most ladders are not gone yet.
 But the rungs at the bottom are going soft.
-Anything that's "do this careful operational thing repeatedly" is becoming a one-sentence request.
+Anything that is "do this careful operational thing over and over" is becoming a one-sentence request.
 And the rungs at the top.
 The ones that were always about judgment, framing, taste, and picking the right next problem.
 Those are becoming the only rungs.
-Because the thing they rewarded (knowing what to point everyone at) is the thing that didn't get automated.
+Because the thing they rewarded (knowing what to point everyone at) is the thing that did not get automated.

-So the people who are going to do well in the next few years aren't the ones who "use AI".
-Everybody's going to use AI.
-That's the baseline, not the differentiator.
-The ones who do well are the ones who can stand in the middle of a room where anything is suddenly possible and actually pick something.
+So the people who are going to do well in the next few years are not the ones who "use AI".
+Everybody is going to use AI.
+That is the baseline, not the thing that sets you apart.
+The ones who do well are the ones who can stand in the middle of a room where anything is now possible and pick something.
 And pick something good.
 Something that matters.
-Something that wasn't obvious.
-Something the sentence-completion machines would never have suggested on their own, because it wasn't in their training data, because it didn't exist yet.
+Something that was not obvious.
+Something the sentence-completion machines would never have suggested on their own, because it was not in their training data, because it did not exist yet.

-It's a creative muscle.
+It is a creative muscle.
 Not a new one.
-Small kids have it at a level that's almost embarrassing.
+Small kids have it at a level that is embarrassing.
 School beats it out of them.
 Some founders keep it.
 Some artists.
 Some scientists.
 They keep it by refusing to fully grow up.
-It's the skill of looking at a normal thing and saying, wait, what if we just did this whole other thing here.
+It is the skill of looking at a normal thing and saying, wait, what if we did this whole other thing here.
 Without being scared of sounding dumb.
-The skill of having an idea that wasn't on the list.
+The skill of having an idea that was not on the list.

 Why "out of the box" stops being a cliché